-SaveDecisions Workspace DecisionsCF [Decisions] [Rels] [Detailed]
+SaveDecisions LogFile Workspace DecisionsCF [Decisions] [Rels]

 Required Parameters Description

+LogFile Output log file generated when the batch script is executed.

 Workspace Workspace file (.rwp).

 DecisionsCF Output file (.txt).

-Optional Parameters Description

-Decisions Type of decisions to include.
+Optional Parameters Description Decisions Type of decisions to include.
 Specify: All, to include all decision types.
 Uncompleted, to include uncompleted decisions.
 Unresolved, to include unresolved decisions.
 Default is Unresolved.
 Rels Whether to include relationships in the DCF, Yes or No. Default is No.

-Detailed Log file.